Medicare - Registration

 - inmates of federal penitentiaries.

 An Application for Registration form is available from any Service New Brunswick office and in the Forms and Packages link section below.
 A separate form should be completed for any dependent who has reached a nineteenth birthday.
 Applications are assessed on an individual basis and other documents may be requested to verify eligibility.
-Once a completed application form is received from new registrants and their eligibility is established, a letter indicating the actual start date of their New Brunswick Medicare coverage is issued.
+Once a completed application form is received from new or returning residents and their eligibility is established, a letter indicating the actual start date of their New Brunswick Medicare coverage is issued.
 A valid New Brunswick Medicare card is issued and mailed shortly thereafter.

-If you have moved to New Brunswick, you may be eligible for New Brunswick Medicare coverage on the first day of the third month following the month you have established permanent residence in New Brunswick.
+You may be eligible for New Brunswick Medicare coverage on the first day of the third month following the month you have established permanent residence in New Brunswick.
 For example, if you moved to New Brunswick on July 20, the month of July will count as the first month, with August and September as the following two.
 In this case, coverage would begin October 1.
 The three month waiting period is legislated under New Brunswick's Medical Services Payment Act and no exemptions can be made.

 Various government and non-government agencies use the New Brunswick Medicare number for identification purposes or will request it for proof of identification.
 If you have any question about the use of your New Brunswick Medicare number, please contact New Brunswick Medicare.